kubeflow/website/content/en/docs/gke/custom-domain.md

 If you want to use your own domain instead of **${KF_NAME}.endpoints.${PROJECT}.cloud.goog**, follow these instructions after running `kfctl build`:

-1. Remove the substitution `hostname` in kptfile.
+1. Remove the substitution `hostname` in the Kptfile.

     ```
     kpt cfg delete-subst instance hostname
     ```

-1. Create a new setter `hostname` in kptfile.
+1. Create a new setter `hostname` in the Kptfile.

     ```
     kpt cfg create-setter instance/ hostname --field "data.hostname" --value ""
     ```

 1. Configure new setter with your own domain.

     ```
     kpt cfg set ./instance hostname <enter your domain here>
     ```

 1. Apply the changes.

     ```
     make apply-kubeflow
     ```

 1. Check Ingress to verify that your domain was properly configured.

     ```
     kubectl -n istio-system describe ingresses
     ```

 1. Get the address of the static IP address created.

     ```
     IPNAME=${KF_NAME}-ip
     gcloud compute addresses describe ${IPNAME} --global